speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 ### 1. Progressive Lowering Enables Better Optimizations

 Traditional compilers lose high-level structure early.
 MLIR preserves it through multiple abstraction levels.
-This isn't academic—it's the difference between "can't vectorize this loop" and "automatic vectorization."
+This isn't academic, it's the difference between "can't vectorize this loop" and "automatic vectorization."

 When you build compilers, think: **what structure do my optimizations need?** Design dialects that preserve that structure.